 Airian McLeish is a Toronto based projectionist and archivist who has worked for dozens of film festivals in Toronto over the past 10 years (including Rendezvous with Madness-which took place in this very theatre!, TIFF, Toronto After Dark, Hot Docs etc.).
 He has dedicated himself to his role as head film revisor at Tiff Bell Lightbox responsible for inspecting and preserving archival film material for all of their screenings.
 He is immensely passionate about the medium of film and an advocate for all things celluloid.
 Aside from his work in motion picture exhibition he's also a photographer who continues to shoot in a continued effort to celebrate the expressive qualities of film.
 His work for Dance Fachin includes shooting dynamic promotional photo, video and creating all the company's graphic designs. @goodcommercialart

 Sabrina Casanova graduated from Ottawa University's Theatre program.
 She enjoys a wide variety of roles in theatre including producing, directing, assisting, stage managing and social media coordinating.
 Her work has been shown at the Ottawa Fringe Festival in 2019.
+She is currently working with the City of Mississauga as a librarian.
 She is excited to be taking part in the collaboration and management of The Fourth R and can’t wait to bring it to more audiences.